Wasserstein GANs with Gradient Penalty Compute Congested Transport: Proof of the main theorems

 \section{Proof of the main theorems}

 In this section we will sketch the proofs of Theorems \ref{thm:weaktheorem} and \ref{thm:strongtheorem}; detailed proofs are provided in Appendix \ref{sec:appendix}.
-The proof of Theorem \ref{thm:weaktheorem} is analogous to the approach from congested transport theory (i.e. \cite{brasco2010congested} and \cite{brasco2014continuous}).
+The proof of Theorem \ref{thm:weaktheorem} is analogous to the approach from congested transport theory (i.e. \cite{brasco2014continuous} and \cite{brasco2010congested}).
 We consider a dual problem given by the following Beckmann type problem:

 where $H$ is given in \eqref{eq:Hdeff}, and as is usual for Beckmann problems the equation $\nabla \cdot \ww = f-g$ holds in the weak sense.
-We then prove that on one hand \eqref{prob:GPlambda} is equivalent to \eqref{prob:BPlambda}, and on the other hand, the latter is equivalent to \eqref{prob:CPlambda}.
+In other words, $\ww$ is admissible in \eqref{prob:BPlambda} only if, for all $u \in H^1(\Omega)$,

+Note that since we do not impose conditions on the behaviour of $u$ at the boundary of $\Omega$, this imposes a no-flux condition on $\ww$.
+We then prove that $\sup\eqref{prob:GPlambda}$ equals $\inf \eqref{prob:BPlambda}$, and that the latter is equal to $\inf\eqref{prob:CPlambda}$.
 The relationship \eqref{eq:approximateextremality} between approximate solutions of \eqref{prob:GPlambda} and \eqref{prob:CPlambda} is then established using properties of the Legendre dual of the function $H(x,z)$ defined in \eqref{eq:Hdeff}.

 To prove Theorem \ref{thm:strongtheorem}, we show in Proposition \ref{prop:comparabletodistance3} that $\sigma(x)$ is comparable to the distance to the boundary function